Ty Traeth Coastal Beach House

 The living area has a comfy sofa for three and a big armchair, plus a foot stool.
 We have a dining area with new table & high back leather chairs.
-Just installed is a state of the art 42" Sony TV & Blueray plus FREE WIFI.
+Just installed, is a new widescreen TV & Blueray plus FREE WIFI.
 If you don't fancy staying inside, head out on to the balcony to bask in the sunshine and take in the beautiful views.

 Whether you are looking for adventure, or a relaxing break away from it all, you will find everything within easy reach.
 Snowdonia National Park is just a stone throw away, with the stunning Cader Idris only a 10 minute drive from the property.